kartsridhar/gnb-spam-classifier/README.md

 The program is written in Python and _turned_ into a Web Application using __Flask__.
 You can find more information about how Flask works over [here](https://pythonhow.com/how-a-flask-app-works/).

 The foundation, idea and knowledge of this program is from [this](https://www.udemy.com/data-science-and-machine-learning-with-python-hands-on/) __Udemy__ course.

+## To run the program

+Since I haven't deployed the application on cloud hosting yet, you will have to clone the repository to test the classifier.

+1. Run ```python classifier.py``` on the terminal.
+2. Open your browser and go to ```localhost:5000```.